robsonfagundes/basic-python-course/README.md

 #### Here you can learned about:

--   Class-1 - Introduction to Python and Setting Up the Environment
+- Lecture 1 - Introduction to Python and Setting Up the Environment
+- Lecture 2 - Variables, types, input, output and mathematical operators